cablelabs/transparent-security/docs/int_header/INT_header.md

 * The INT header next header field will be the existing IPv6 next header value.
 * The Hdr Ext Len will be updated appropriately

-### IP header shim
+### IP header shim (4 bytes)

-Need to develop and IP shim.
 This shim shall be 4 bytes and include the origional protocl (IPv4) or next protol (IPv6) and the lenght of the INT meta data.

 Type: (1 octect) This field indicates the type of INT Header following the shim header.
 Two Type values are used: one for the hop-by-hop header type and the other for the destination header type.